elastic/search-ui/README.md

 ### Features :+1:

-- **You know, for search**: Maintained by [Elastic](https://elastic.co), the company behind Elasticsearch.
+- **You know, for search**: Maintained by [Elastic](https://elastic.co), the team behind Elasticsearch.
-- **Speedy Implementation** - Create a search UI with a search box, results view, paging, sorting, and more, in just a few lines of code.
+- **Speedy Implementation** - Build search with a search box, results view, sorting, and more, with a few lines of code.
 - **Highly customizable** - Customize Components, markup, styles, and behavior.
 - **URL query string synchronization** - Searches, filtering, and more, are captured in the URL for direct result linking.
 - **Headless core** - Leverage our application logic, provide your own Components or views.